2014 Mid-Year IT Salary Survey

 Janco's CIO Hiring Plan Forecast is not encouraging with CIOs becoming more cautious in their hiring as the recovery stalls and taxes increase.

 The number of new jobs (all categories including IT) created continues to be lower than the number of jobs needed for the US economy to stay even with adult population growth.
-The Labor Department has reported the economy added only 175,000 in February which is less than half of what is needed to account from new entrants into the job market.
+The Labor Department has reported the economy added 217,000 in April which is only half of what is needed to account from new entrants into the job market.

 IT Job Market Employment Trends

-The rate of job growth in the IT job market has been reversed with net gain of only 5,000 jobs for IT Pros.
+The rate of job growth in the IT job market slowed a bit but still with a gain of 10,900 jobs for IT Pros.

 Health Care vs. Financial Services Job Growth